HEIGE-PCloud/DoIt/exampleSite/content/posts/how-to-DoIt/create-diagrams/index.en.md

 ## Mermaid

-[Mermaid](https://mermaid-js.github.io/) is a Javascript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.
+[Mermaid](https://mermaid-js.github.io/) is a JavaScript-based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.
 It lets you create diagrams and visualizations using text and code.

 To use Mermaid, simply place the mermaid code inside a code block with the language set to `mermaid`.